MichalKarbownik/logicspot-frontend-tasks-t21/README.md

 ### Quick Start

 * `gulp dev` - For local dev.
 Runs [browserSync](https://www.browsersync.io/) and `inheritance`, `scripts`, `styles`, `watch` tasks.
-* `gulp deploy` - Deploy styles.
+* `gulp build` - Deploy styles.
 Run `clean`, `inheritance`, `scripts` and `styles` tasks.
 Everything you should need for a deployment.
 See below for flags you can add to customize the output.

 ### General Notes